roncampbell/NICAR2019/Data analysis in R.md

 colnames(OC_Residents)[3] <- "Geography"
 colnames(OC_Residents)[4] <- "TotalPop"</code>

-I'll make similar changes to the columns for "Native", "US_PR" (Puerto Rico), "US_BornAbroad", "Naturalized" and "Noncitizen".
+We'll also rename the columns for "Native", "US_PR" (Puerto Rico), "US_BornAbroad", "Naturalized" and "Noncitizen".
 These are columns 6, 8, 10, 12 and 14; make sure you have the right column indexes when you rename these columns.
-Then it's time to eliminate columns.
-I usually start from the right side and move to left.
+We can also eliminate some columns if we wish.
 It's always a good idea to check the column name first, for example  by typing "colnames(OC_Residents)[15]" in the console and hiting enter; this will tell you for sure if you're about to zap the column you really intend to terminate with extreme prejudice.
 Remember, once you do the NULL trick, a column is gone.

 > OC_Residents[15] <- NULL

-Bye-bye.

-Now let's change the column types from string to numbers.
-I'll show you how to do it for TotalPop, and then you do it for the Native, Naturalized and Noncitizen columns.
+Remember, some columns in the dataframe that should be numbers are currently characters.
+I'll show you how to change TotalPop from character to numeric, and then you do it for the Native, Naturalized and Noncitizen columns.

 > OC_Residents$TotalPop <- as.numeric(OC_Residents$TotalPop)